If you have pelvic organ prolapse and you’re wanting to expand your family, the thought of getting pregnant and giving birth can feel very daunting.

 This study looked at the difference between women giving birth vaginally once versus twice+.
 It aimed to assess levator ani injury and anal sphincter tears.
 It’s worth a read.

 - Tiredness and lack of motivation for your usual pelvic floor related activities.
-This might include pelvic floor strengthening exercises or management techniques for prolapse symptoms
+This might include pelvic floor strengthening exercises or management techniques for prolapse symptoms so try and carve out a little time to continue these.

 - Stress and anxiety around pregnancy and the future.
 Particularly if there has been a previous miscarriage(s), conception has taken a long time or the pregnancy is a result of IVF.

-It’s also worth noting that an increase in your prolapse symptoms will also depend on how symptomatic you were prior to pregnancy and if you are prone to flare ups around hormonal shifts, tiredness, stress and activity levels.
+It’s also worth noting that an increase in your prolapse symptoms may also depend on how symptomatic you were prior to pregnancy and if you are prone to flare ups around hormonal shifts, tiredness, stress and activity levels.

 As the baby grows, there is the potential for interrupted coordination and lengthening of the core and pelvic floor muscles.
 You may find it harder to use your pelvic floor and core muscles to support everyday tasks such as lifting other children or exercise.
+Including some pelvic floor specific work can be helpful here!

 Here are some of my top tips for prolapse symptoms in pregnancy